Terri Lucero, PhD

 Personal Life

 I strive for a healthy work-life balance.
 One of the many benefits of working for myself is that I can prioritize scheduling time with my family, as well as time for other interests and passions.
-After many years as a volunteer soccer coach for both my children’s soccer teams, I hung up my whistle and moved to the other sideline to cheer on my son and his competitive soccer team.
-My oldest child shifted their focus to competitive swimming, so I also spent many years as a Swim Mom and official Sports Taxi for our family.
+I enjoyed many years as a volunteer soccer coach for both my children’s soccer teams, as a “Swim Mom,” and as the official Sports and Activity taxi driver for our family.
 As a former swimmer myself, I wasn’t content to sit in the stands and wait hours to watch a few minute-long races during swim meets.
 So, I became a USA Swimming Certified Official and spent many weekends officiating at swim meets, which made the five-hour swim meets go by a little easier.